shaneturner/export-cloudflare-dns/README.md

 # Bulk export Cloudflare DNS records for all domains

-Exports DNS records for each domain on a Cloudflare account
+Exports DNS records for each domain on a Cloudflare account.
+Domain DNS records are created as individual domainname.txt files and will be placed in a "domains" subdirectory.

 ## Installation